Elke Breitenbach: Political career

 Breitenbach joined the Party of Democratic Socialism in 2000.
-In January 2003, she replcaed Thomas Flierl as a member of the Abgeordnetenhaus of Berlin.
+In January 2003, she replaced Thomas Flierl as a member of the Abgeordnetenhaus of Berlin.
 The same year, she was elected to the party executive of the PDS, which she served a member of until the party's dissolution.
 At the inaugural congress of The Left in June 2007, she was elected to the party executive and served until the next year.
 From 2012 to 2016, she was also deputy state chairwoman of the Berlin branch of the party.
 Breitenbach was re-elected to the Abgeordnetenhaus of Berlin in 2006, 2011, and 2016.

 After the 2016 election, The Left joined a coalition government with the Social Democratic Party (SPD) and Greens.
 Breitenbach was appointed Senator for Integration, Labour and Social Affairs, and took office on 8 December.
 She also became a deputy member of the German Bundesrat representing Berlin on 13 December.
 She resigned her seat in the Abgeordnetenhaus on 31 January 2017 and was succeeded by Gabriele Gottwald.

 On 16 December 2019, Breitenbach signed an agreement to improve the compensation for underperformance which allows "inclusive firms" to hire employees with disabilities.
 For example, building cleaning can be fully remunerated at the same rate, even if the employees may not be able to provide the same services.
 She also organized Germany's first census of homeless people in January 2020 under the name "Night of Solidarity".
 The census involved 2,600 volunteers traveling pre-determined routes to gather information and survey those willing to talk.
 The data gathered was to be used to formulate strategies to assist the homeless, and determine where aid needs to be targeted.
 The census counted 1,976 homeless people in the city, of which about half slept in shelters, 807 resided in public spaces, and 158 on public transport, among other places.
 Breitenbach voiced her hope that other cities across Germany would follow Berlin's example and conduct their own censuses of the homeless.

 After the 2021 Berlin state election, Breitenbach announced her retirement from the Senate.
 The Left nominated the former federal co-leader Katja Kipping as her successor.
 Breitenbach left office with the swearing-in of the Giffey senate on 21 December 2021.